 High Yield ("Junk") Bond Risk.
 Junk bonds are speculative, involve greater risks of default, downgrade, or price declines and are more volatile and tend to be less liquid than investment-grade securities.
 Companies issuing high yield bonds are less financially strong, are more likely to encounter financial difficulties, and are more vulnerable to adverse market events and negative sentiments than companies with higher credit ratings.
-Junk bonds are generally less liquid than higher-quality securities.
-Many of these securities are not registered for sale under the federal securities laws and/or do not trade frequently.
+Junk bonds are generally less liquid than higher-quality securities laws and/or do not trade frequently.
 When they do trade, their prices may be significantly higher or lower than expected.
 At times, it may be difficult to sell these securities promptly at an acceptable price, which may limit the Underlying Bond Fund's ability to sell securities in response to specific economic events or to meet redemption requests.
 As a result, certain high-yield debt instruments may pose greater illiquidity and valuation risks.